haseebbasra/php-oop-simpleapp/README.md

 Code explanation and concept marking is added wherever needed.
 A thorough look at the code can help those new with PHP OOP to understand the concepts and how they are used in real world.

+## How to Use

+Just clone the repository and use index.php to practice and get the outputs